securingsam/SmartScanner-iOS-Spec/README.md

 This will ensure to import the simulator variation of the library when the Xcode target device is an iOS simulator.

->**NOTE**: The simulator variation will compile and run, but the scanner will not work on the iPhone simulator in any way
+>**Note** The simulator variation will compile and run, but the scanner will not work on the iPhone simulator in any way.

 ### Setup and authentication